The sensor is offline

 Sensors with non-removable batteries

 Please contact support for confirmation of the battery status before you dispose of the sensor.
+Stop the subscription for defective or depleted sensors not covered by a warranty to avoid future costs in the Studio subscription management.

 Troubleshooting did not fix the problem?